benqus/lit-rout/README.md

 # lit-rout

-> **Please note:** This is a draft just yet - will only support one matching route at present moment
+> **Please note:** still a draft

-Conditional but declarative rendering based on the Location.
+Declarative, conditional rendering based on the Location for [Lit](https://lit.dev/) applications.

-## Concept
+## Parts

-1. `lit-rout` component
+1. A `lit-rout` custom component registered by the library
-1. A custom Component extended from `lit-rout/RoutedLitComponent`
+1. A custom component extended from `lit-rout/RoutedLitComponent` registered by the application

 Check out [https://www.npmjs.com/package/path-to-regexp#match](https://www.npmjs.com/package/path-to-regexp#match) about how to use route matching